Crop circle

 A crop circle, crop formation, or corn circle is a pattern created by flattening a crop, usually a cereal.
-The term was first coined in the early 1980s by Colin Andrews.
+The term was first coined in the early 1980s.
 Crop circles have been described as all falling "within the range of the sort of thing done in hoaxes" by Taner Edis, professor of physics at Truman State University.

 Although obscure natural causes or alien origins of crop circles are suggested by fringe theorists, there is no scientific evidence for such explanations, and all crop circles are consistent with human causation.

-The number of reports of crop circles has substantially increased since the 1970s.
-There has been scant scientific study of them.
-Circles in the United Kingdom are not distributed randomly across the landscape but appear near roads, areas of medium to dense population and cultural heritage monuments, such as Stonehenge or Avebury.
-In 1991, two hoaxers, Doug Bower and Dave Chorley, took credit for having created many circles throughout England after one of their circles was described by an investigator as impossible for human beings to make.
+In 1991, two hoaxers, Doug Bower and Dave Chorley, took credit for having created over 200 crop circles throughout England in widely-reported interviews.
+The number of reports of crop circles increased substantially after interviews with them.
+In the United Kingdom, reported circles are not distributed randomly across the landscape, but appear near roads, areas of medium to dense population, and cultural heritage monuments, such as Stonehenge or Avebury.
+They usually appear overnight.
+Nearly half of all crop circles found in the UK in 2003 were located within a 15 km radius of the Avebury stone circles.